Exotic open $4$-manifolds which are non-leaves: Introduction

 The main difference between some exotic $\R^4$'s (called {\em large}) and the standard $\R^4$ is the fact that they cannot embed smoothly in a standard $\R^4$.
-An important property for a large exotic $\R^4$ is to describe what are the simplest spin manifolds (in the sense of the second Betti number) in which it can be embedded; this is measured by the invariant defined by L. Taylor \cite{Taylor1}, which provided the first direct tool to show that some exotic $\R^4$'s cannot be non-trivial covering spaces.
-We can subdivide large exotic $\R^4$'s into two classes: those that can be embedded in spin closed $4$-manifolds with hyperbolic intersection form and those which cannot; our arguments differ slightly between these two families.
+An important question for a large exotic $\R^4$ is to describe what are the simplest spin manifolds (in the sense of the second Betti number) in which it can be embedded; this is measured by the invariant defined by L. Taylor \cite{Taylor1}, which provided the first direct tool to show that some exotic $\R^4$'s cannot be non-trivial covering spaces.
+We shall show that these exotica are also non-leaves.

-This leads to a good control on the end structure for a certain subfamily of large exotica and we can use them to perturb the standard end of a punctured smooth $4$-manifold.
-We adapt Ghys' procedure in \cite{Ghys1} to show some necessary conditions for such structures to be leaves of a codimension one foliation on a compact manifold.
-Precisely, Theorem \ref{Thm1} shows that if one of these manifolds is a leaf, it must be a proper leaf, and the union of leaves diffeomorphic to it is a saturated open set such that each of its connected components fibers over the circle.
-In Theorem \ref{Thm2}, we complete this analysis in the case of $C^2$ foliations (those where the transverse coordinate changes are $C^2$ maps), by using the theory of levels (see \cite{Candel-Conlon, Cantwell-Conlon2}), which gives an extra control of the end-recurrences of proper leaves.
+For all the other finitely many punctured simply connected $4$-manifolds we shall see that a {\em Taubes like\/} end (see Definition \ref{d:RS}) suffices to show that they are non-leaves.
+In Proposition \ref{prop1} we adapt Ghys' procedure in \cite{Ghys1} to show some necessary conditions for such structures to be leaves of a codimension one foliation on a compact manifold.
+In Theorem \ref{mainthm}, which is an easy corollary of Proposition \ref{prop1}, we complete this analysis in the case of $C^{2}$ foliations (those where the transverse coordinate changes are $C^{2}$ maps).

 The paper is organized as follows: